 What Is White Bagging?

-White bagging refers to the practice of a patient purchasing a drug from a specialty pharmacy and the specialty pharmacy shipping the drug to a provider office for administration.
-If an insurer requires a patient to white bag, it is generally from a specialty pharmacy they are affiliated with.
+White bagging is a practice where a patient purchases a drug from a specialty pharmacy, and the specialty pharmacy ships the drug to a provider office, hospital, or clinic for administration.
+If an insurer requires a patient to white bag, it is typically from a specialty pharmacy they are affiliated with.

 Requiring a patient to white bag circumvents the traditional “buy-and-bill” model infusion providers rely on.
 Buy-and-bill allows infusion centers to manage their own drug inventory and bill for drugs administered to patients.
 Infusion providers have historically been able to offset the cost of administering complex medications through drug margins generated under the buy-and-bill model.
 Under a white bagging mandate, infusion providers go without proper reimbursement.